 Instead of creating a session with Apple Developer Portal, we are now using App Store Connect API keys for authentication.
 This means there will be no more expiring sessions or hassle with two-factor authentication when using automatic code signing.
 It is possible to set up several keys for code signing and select the right key in workflow settings.
-See how to set up the Apple Developer Portal in Codemagic app for builds that are configured in the UI.
+See how to set up the Apple Developer Portal in Codemagic app for builds that are configured in the Flutter workflow editor.
 When building with

 codemagic.yaml, the API keys are added in the configuration file, see the instructions here.

 Support for multiple team owners